 The Saatchi Gallery influenced art in Britain since it opened, despite being plagued by a few controversies over the years.
 In 2010, Saatchi donated the gallery to the British public and it is now known as the Museum of Contemporary Art for London.

-Looking for a perfect way to end your day’s visit to the Saatachi Gallery? visit us here for some authentic French food.
+Looking for a perfect way to end your day’s visit to the Saatachi Gallery?
+Why not check out the Andipa Gallery or visit us here for some authentic French food.

 Next up: Knightsbridge